 Landscaping defines public-private space and creates neighbourhood character.
-It can also assist in mitigating ALRT impacts.
+It can also assist in mitigating ALRT and bus impacts.
 The predominant form of landscaping in the neighbourhood is simple, formal front yards with ornamental trees and gardens.
-Some areas have continuous street trees which help create a cohesive image and character for the street.
-Surface treatment in new development should respond to the variety of uses to which open space will be put.
-Both hard and soft surfaces should be provided as needed and may include pavers, cobblestones, tile and lawn areas.
+To respond to the variety of uses of open space, both hard and soft surfaces, including pavers, cobblestones, tile and lawn areas, should be provided.